AdamuAbba/hashnode-articles/Bitcoin/Bitcoin/HD wallets - A Breakdown of HD wallets illustrated via a mini Rust app.md

 ## 📜 Introduction

-So you recently came across HD wallets and you're a bit curious as to why they are so awesome. furthermore, you're the kind of guy looking for a mini pet rust project to get your hands dirty with some bitcoin rust development. you've come to to the right place
+So you recently came across HD wallets and you're a bit curious as to why they are so awesome. furthermore, you're the kind of guy looking for a mini pet rust project to get your hands dirty with some bitcoin rust development.
+If that sounds like you then you've come to to the right place.

 ## Setting up your rust and bootstrapping your CLI app